smir3/14.-bikesharing/README.md

 # bikesharing

 Background:
-Last summer I visited New York City with my friend Kate.
-We used the bikesharing platform Citibike to visit many historic landmarks and interact better with the city and people who lived there.
-Kate and I are now discussing starting up a similar bikeshare business in our hometown of Des Moines, Ioha.
-Kate has an angel investor who is interested in providing seat funding to explore a bikeshare program in Des Moines.

-Purpose:
-The purpose of this analysis is to understand how a bikeshare business works in New York City and how it may work in Des Moines.
-My task it to figure out how opening a bikeshare program in Des Moines may work and to convince investors that this is a solid business proposal.
+The purpose of this analysis is to understand how a bikeshare business works in New York City and whether it would be a good business idea to start one in Des Moines.

 Results:
 [link to dashboard](https://public.tableau.com/views/Challenge14_16367648008540/GenderofRiders?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link)